-COURSE OUTCOME (CO) ATTRIBUTES (()) Students will understand the methods to solve first and higher order linear equations differential equations of certain types and interpret the solutions (0) To use shift theorems to compute the Laplace transform, inverse Laplace transform and the solutions of second order, linear equations with constant coefficients.
-CO3 Students will be able to determine given function in terms of sine and cosine terms in Fourier series.
-CO4 Students will gain an understanding of probability and its applications.
+COURSE OUTCOME (CO) ATTRIBUTES CO1 Solve first order linear equations and higher order differential equation of certain types and interpret the solutions.
+1 (0) To use shift theorems to compute the Laplace transform, inverse Laplace transform and the solutions of second order, linear equations with constant coefficients. соз Able to determine given function in terms of sine and cosine terms in Fourier series.
+Students will gain an understanding of probability and its applications.
 They will also learn different kind of probability distributions.
 They will understand the concept of correlation and regressions.
-CO5 Students will be able to apply method of least squares to find the curve of best fit for the given data.
+CO5 Apply method of least squares to find the curve of best fit for the given data.